GUIDE FOR AUTHORS

 The Authors must declare the existence or absence of economic or other types of conflicts of interests after the “CONCLUSIONS” section of the manuscript.

-“ACKNOWLEDGEMENT” of Institutions or persons, if present, must be inserted after the “CONCLUSIONS” section.
+“ACKNOWLEDGEMENTS” of Institutions or persons, if present, must be inserted after the “CONCLUSIONS” section.

 The Authors must indicate after the “CONCLUSIONS” or ACKNOWLEDGEMENTS” sections if the study received funding or did not receive funding.